Dr Jana Matthews | 5 min read | Is your business idea good, bad or ugly?

-Not all ideas are created equal.
-Growth is hard enough with a good idea, so it’s important not to begin your journey with an idea that’s bad – let alone ugly.
+Not all business ideas are created equal.
+Growth is hard enough with a good business idea.
+So it’s important not to begin your journey with an idea that’s bad – let alone ugly.
 If it’s not good enough, then start looking for another one!

 Will your idea be better, faster or cheaper than similar concepts already in the market?
 Is it an enhancement to another product, or is it a total replacement?
 In other words, what’s your competitive advantage?
 An idea needs to be more than a copy of some other idea, to be beautiful.
 Regardless of whether you are proposing a brand-new invention or an enhancement to an existing product, figure out your competitive advantage and why customers would want to buy from you.

-3/ How quickly can the idea scale, and how much time do you have?
+3. How quickly can the business idea scale, and how much time do you have?

 Assuming you figure out what customers would value your competitive position, you’ll need to fly under the radar, scale quickly, and get established before your competitors figure out that you’re a threat.
 “Competitive advantage” can rapidly disappear when larger, well-funded competitors begin to mimic features and benefits intrinsic to your idea.
-Good ideas can be turned into bad ones if they aren’t marketed properly, and when competitors lower their price to maintain market share, it can get ugly, fast!
+Good business ideas can be turned into bad ones if they aren’t marketed properly.
+And when competitors lower their price to maintain market share, it can get ugly, fast!

 Here are some strategies that can help you “buy time” to protect your good idea: